 Texas A&M football is big business.

 The biggest, according to a 2018 Forbes magazine list of college football’s most valuable teams.
-The Texas A&M football program ranks first among colleges in revenue generated nearly topping the $150 million dollar mark.
+The Texas A&M football program ranks first among colleges in revenue generated, nearly topping the $150 million mark.

 “Is there something we can work out?”
 Jones says he asked Liucci then.
 “You have good content.
 We have a good audience.”
-Both men were A&M graduates in their mid-20s at the time.
+At the time, both men were A&M graduates in their mid-20s.